-As sophisticated as it is understated, Lighthouse Inn’s historic Tybee Island cottage (ca. 1910) is where innkeepers and world adventurers Tony and Liza Banguilan help guests to live life as simply as year-around Tybee islanders live life large.
-They encourage the Tybee inn’s guests to sense the sportive, happy beach cottage atmosphere provided by the bed and breakfast’s delightful people.
+As sophisticated as it is understated, Lighthouse Inn’s historic Tybee Island cottage (ca. 1910) is where innkeepers and world adventurers Tony and Liza Banguilan help guests to live the beach life sportively elegant, melding with neighborly, year-around Tybee island locals who live the beach lifestyle large, comprised of simple pleasures and character-rich beach stories.